-the power to do so.
-It is important for the success of the AV industry that it adopt practices to build trust so that it can better thrive when adverse events beyond industry control materialize, as is inevitable.
+worrisome behavior by Tesla owners using Auto Pilot and FSD features12-can be equally corrosive to the public trust.
+With any new technology, accidents will occur despite the best efforts of industry and government to prevent them.
+The AV industry ought to take meaningful and visible steps to advance safety when it has the power to do so.
+It is important for the success of the AV industry that adopt practices to build trust so that it can better thrive when adverse events beyond their control materialize, as is inevitable.

-As background, governmental approaches to AV regulation vary widely across the United States, with some jurisdictions (such as Arizona, Florida, Nevada, and Texas) having enacted laws that give AV companies wide latitude to test and deploy AVs, whereas other states (such as California) and municipalities (such as New York City) seek to promote safety through law and regulation.
-Further, some states currently are considering laws and regulations governing AV testing and deployment.
-The federal government has failed to enact any legislation, or promulgate regulations, governing AVs.
+As background, governmental approaches to AV regulation vary widely across the United States, with some jurisdictions (such as Arizona, Florida, Nevada, and Texas)13 having enacted laws that give AV companies wide latitude to test and deploy AVs, whereas other states (such as California)14 and municipalities (such as New York City)15 seek to promote safety through law and regulation.
+Further, some states and municipalities currently are considering laws and regulations governing AV testing and deployment.16 The